Reader-LM: Small Language Models for Cleaning and Converting HTML to Markdown

 In Production: Available on Azure & AWS Soon

-Reader-LM will be available on Azure Marketplace and AWS SageMaker.
+Reader-LM is available on Azure Marketplace and AWS SageMaker.
 If you need to use these models beyond those platforms or on-premises within your company, note that both models are licensed under CC BY-NC 4.0.
 For commercial usage inquiries, feel free to contact us.

 Benchmark